oracle-livelabs/oci/oci-migration-essentials/oci-cli-setup/oci-cli-setup.md

 2. You should now be able to see the Configuration file, copy paste this into a file we will need it later in Task 5 below.

+A configuration file box is displayed, there is a "Copy" link in the lower right hand corner to copy contentys for the OCI CLI configuration file

   ![Navigate to Data Labeling](images/config-preview.png " ")

 Click on **Close** button

 3. We can now see our newly created fingerprint

+The API Key fingerprint is now displayed in the API Keys section for the user profile

   ![Navigate to Data Labeling](images/fingerprint.png " ")